-Once the patient has been evaluated, provider and patients shall identify and prioritize oral health needs that will be addressed through oral health services.
+Once the patient has been evaluated, the dental health care professionals and patients shall identify and prioritize oral health needs that will be addressed through oral health care services.
 This process is documented on the treatment plan.
-The plan provides a map for both the patient and oral health provider on how to address needs in a manner that best promotes oral health of the patient.
+The plan provides a map for both the patient and the dental health care professionals on how to address needs in a manner that best promotes oral health of the patient.
 The treatment plan shall include:

 - Primary reason for dental visit

 - Statement of the problems or symptoms to be addressed in the treatment

 - Preventative care

 - Schedule for treatment

-Options for treatment upgrades
+- Options for treatment upgrades